Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Climate-data application

 For comparing the methods from Section \ref{sec:simstudy} on the precipitation anomalies, computing the KL divergence as in \eqref{eq:kl} was not possible, as the true distribution $p_0(\by)$ was unknown.
-Hence, we compared the methods using various training data sizes $n$ in terms of log-scores, which are approximately equal to the KL divergence up to an additive constant; specifically, these log-scores consist of the second part of \eqref{eq:kl}, $- E(\log p(\by|\bY) )$, approximated by averaging over 18 test replicates and over five random training/test splits.
-The comparison for the Americas subregion is shown in Figure \ref{fig:pre4}; \texttt{nonlin} outperformed \texttt{linear}, and \texttt{DPM} was even more accurate than \texttt{nonlin} for large $n$, indicating that the precipitation anomalies exhibited joint and marginal non-Gaussian features.
-As in Section \ref{sec:simstudy}, \texttt{S-linear} and \texttt{S-nonlin} performed poorly due to ignoring uncertainty in the estimated map.
-We also compared to two baseline competitors that combine a (zero-mean) multivariate-Gaussian assumption with different covariance-matrix estimates: the sample covariance tapered (i.e., element-wise multiplied) by an exponential correlation matrix with range equal to the maximum pairwise distance among the locations (\texttt{sampTap}), and an exponential covariance with variance and range estimated from the training data (\texttt{expCov}); both baseline competitors performed poorly.
+Hence, we compared the methods using various training data sizes $n$ in terms of log-scores, which approximate the KL divergence up to an additive constant; specifically, these log-scores consist of the second part of \eqref{eq:kl}, $- E(\log p(\by|\bY) )$, with the expectation approximated by averaging over 18 test replicates and over five random training/test splits.